-Selling and delivering furniture differs from smaller commercial transactions such as clothing, home care products, and electronics.
+Selling and delivering furniture differs from smaller commercial transactions such as apparel and consumer packaged goods.
 Sellers may store and ship furniture in large sizes, from assembled bookcases to whole dining room sets.
-These large pieces may raise the costs of long-term storage and delivery.
-It also creates liability costs if the furniture becomes damaged during the last-mile delivery process.
+These large pieces require a significant amount of storage space and appropriate transportation options.
+It also includes a higher risk for liability costs if the furniture becomes damaged during the last-mile delivery process.

 Sellers explore several options when it comes to furniture storage.
-In the case of e-commerce sellers, they may not have a warehouse location for furniture.
-Instead, they send an order directly to the manufacturer.
-The manufacturer then ships it directly from its warehouses.
-The seller may also opt to use a third-party (3PL) fulfillment, warehouse, or distribution center to store and ship the products whenever orders are placed.
+In the case of e-commerce sellers, they may choose to skip the warehouse space, and instead, send orders directly to and from the manufacturer.
+The seller may also opt to use a third-party fulfillment warehouse or distribution center (3PL or 3PF), to store and ship the products whenever orders are placed.

 Furniture Logistical Challenges

-- Driver shortages: The transportation industry has experienced driver shortages for several years.
-For furniture sellers, this problem becomes compounded for drivers who not only make deliveries, but also assemble the furniture for homeowners as another complementary service.
-With fewer drivers, sellers may stretch delivery times/schedules to allow drivers to provide full services.
+Driver shortages: The transportation industry has experienced driver shortages for several years.
+For furniture sellers, this problem becomes compounded for drivers who not only make deliveries but also assemble the furniture for homeowners as another additional service.
+With fewer drivers and higher order volumes, sellers may stretch delivery schedules.

-- Higher shipping and liability costs: Furniture is typically delivered with other furniture.
-Packing other items may lead to damage when boxes and crates shift in delivery trucks.
-Due to the size and bulkiness of the furniture, sellers may ship fewer pieces on each vehicle while adding additional delivery routes.
+Higher shipping and liability costs: Furniture is typically delivered with other furniture.
+Packing other items may lead to damage, as boxes and crates may shift in delivery trucks.
+Due to the size and bulkiness of the furniture, sellers may also ship fewer pieces on each vehicle while adding additional delivery routes.
 This problem leads to higher transportation and fuel costs.

-- Inventory management issues: Warehouse layouts may create issues for sellers trying to fit as much inventory as possible within the allowable square footage.
-Due to space limitations and warehouse location relative to shoppers, sellers may opt for more direct manufacturer-to-consumer supply chains, which create production scheduling disruptions.
+Inventory management issues: Warehouse layouts may pose challenges for sellers trying to fit as much inventory as possible within the allowable square footage.
+Due to space limitations and warehouse location relative to shoppers, sellers may opt for more direct manufacturer-to-consumer supply chains, which can create production scheduling disruptions.

-- Last-mile logistics: Customers desire perfection when it comes to furniture delivery services.
-They want the fastest service with the highest-quality furniture.
+Last-mile logistics: Customers desire perfection when it comes to furniture delivery services.
+They want high-quality products delivered quickly and carefully.
 Even the slightest ding or scratch during transportation or when moving the furniture into the home may cause the customer to return the piece.
-This issue creates higher last mile and reverse logistics costs.
+This issue creates higher last mile and reverse logistics costs

-To tackle these logistical issues, furniture manufacturers and distributors should perform an enterprise-wide evaluation of their supply chains.
-This evaluation may help discover the exact nature of issues in their furniture delivery logistics to implement the appropriate measures.
+To tackle these logistical issues, furniture manufacturers and distributors benefit from performing enterprise-wide evaluations of their supply chains.
+These evaluations may help discover the exact nature of issues in their processes and to implement the appropriate measures.

-- Increase warehousing and distribution center locations: increasing the number of warehouses or using distribution centers closer to where customers live, helps reduce furniture shipping costs.
+Increase warehousing and distribution center locations: increasing the number of distribution centers closer to where customers live, helps reduce furniture shipping costs.
 You may also increase delivery schedule times as drivers do not have to make longer transportation hauls to reach customers.
 In these instances, working with an experienced 3PL that offers distribution and warehousing services may provide competitive pricing and inventory management solutions.